Lee County Emergency Dispatch Center: Fire & Emergency Medical

 In Case of Emergency, DIAL 9-1-1

-Emergency Dispatch (Lee Control) call takers and dispatchers are certified Emergency Medical Dispatchers (EMDs) and Emergency Fire Dispatcher (EFDs) who work closely with first responders to assure you get the help you need quickly.
+Lee Control call takers and dispatchers are certified Emergency Medical Dispatchers (EMDs) and Emergency Fire Dispatcher (EFDs) who work closely with first responders to assure you get the help needed.

 Step 1: Gathering Information